ThomazPom/Smart-Code-Refactor-Enhancing-Code-Quality-with-OpenAI-and-Local-LLM-Support/README.md

     --output_dir: Directory to save enhanced files.
     --input_directory: Directory containing the code files to enhance.
     --openai_model: OpenAI model to use (e.g., gpt-4o-mini-2024-07-18).
-    --ollama_model: Ollama model to use for local LLM (e.g., mistrall).
+    --ollama_model: Ollama model to use for local LLM (e.g., mistral).
     --max_tokens: Maximum number of tokens for the OpenAI request.
     --temperature: Temperature for text generation.
     --api_key_path: Path to the file containing the OpenAI API key.